galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 As shown in Figure 10, a typical CNN usually has more than one convolution layer plus pooling layer.
 Each convolution plus pooling layer is responsible for feature extraction at a different level of abstraction.
 For example, the filters in the first layer could detect horizental, vertical, and diagonal edges.
-The filters in the next layer could detect shapes, and thefilters in the last layer could detect collection of shapes.
+The filters in the next layer could detect shapes, and the filters in the last layer could detect collection of shapes.
 Filter values are randomly initialized and are learned by the learning algorithm.
 This makes CNN very powerful as they not only do classification, but can also automatically do feature extraction.
 This distinguishes CNN from other classification techniques (like Support Vector Machines), which cannot do feature extraction.